Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `dnsServiceIP`

 Specifies the IP address assigned to the Kubernetes DNS service.
 It must be within the Kubernetes service address range specified in serviceCidr.

 - Required: No
 - Type: string

 ### Parameter: `dnsZoneResourceId`

 Specifies the resource ID of connected DNS zone.
 It will be ignored if `webApplicationRoutingEnabled` is set to `false`.

 - Required: No
 - Type: string

 ### Parameter: `enableAzureDefender`

 Whether to enable Azure Defender.

 - Required: No
 - Type: bool
 - Default: `False`

+### Parameter: `enableAzureMonitorProfileMetrics`

+Whether the metrics profile for the Azure Monitor managed service for Prometheus addon is enabled.

+- Required: No
+- Type: bool
+- Default: `False`